bit-mancer/arduino-cooperative-multitasking/README.md

-## Implementation Details
+## Implementation

 > This section is to document technical decisions in the library and won't impact the majority of users.

 #### Stack size

-The stack size you request when calling `CoopMultitasking::startLoop()` will be increased by 36 bytes (to account for context information) and will be 8-byte-aligned (which is a processor/call procedure requirement); therefore, your stack may consume 36-43 more bytes than you request.
+The stack size you request when calling `CoopMultitasking::startLoop()` will be rounded up if necessary in order to be divisible by 8, and will be 8-byte-aligned (which is a processor/call procedure requirement); therefore, your stack may consume 0-14 more bytes than you request.
 Protected memory, canaries, etc., are not used, and stack overflows will lead to undefined behavior; that is, corruption of adjacent memory directly _below_ the stack (ARM uses a full descending stack).

 #### Requirement of each loop to explicitly call `delay()`/`yield()`